lucas-munoz1/lucas-munoz1.github.io/README.md

 customer reviews (relationship to a product, review text, subtitle, etc.).
 Furthermore, through the use of lookup tables, the database stores product relationships to each other, based on Amazon, AliExpress, and Alibaba’s given product relationships (products that appear under ‘Frequently bought together’, or ‘Related Items’).

-_Figure 1: Final Draft Relational Schema_
+_Figure 1: First Draft Relational Schema_
 ![Analytics - Final Relationship Schema](https://github.com/lucas-munoz1/lucas-munoz1.github.io/assets/170210558/32a25523-1e6f-4932-9198-0791c90ad6b9)

 The relational schema shown in figure 1 depicts each entity in the database, as well as how the entities are connected.
+This schema was altered in various ways as I made progress in this project.
+For instance, the product link no longer acts as the primary key for a product, because one product can have multiple types of links.
+Similarly, I added a table just to store product links, as I needed to manage a large number of links collected at once.
+This separation was crucial because any error in storing the links would otherwise require restarting the entire process, which would be inefficient and time-consuming

 After creating the relational schema shown in figure 1, I used DBeaver to create and manage a local PostgreSQL database.
 Populating the database involved mass data scraping.
 To connect the scraping scripts to the database, I wrote a series of functions that used the Psycopg2 library and SQL to upload data to the right tables, as shown in figure 2.
 Data scraping will be discussed in depth in the next